 Fiona has assisted both Executors and claimants in disputed estates and always strives to provide her clients with the most cost effective and expedient solutions.
 She provides professional, compassionate and objective advice when she knows her clients are experiencing an emotional time after losing a loved one.

 Fiona was admitted as a solicitor of the Supreme Court of New South Wales in 2012 after having completed a combined Communications/Law degree.
 Fiona is a member of the Law Society of South Australia.

 Fiona pursued post graduate study in the areas of Wills and Estates and obtained a Masters of Applied Law in Wills and Estates in 2014.

-Fiona has recently relocated from New South Wales where she represented clients in interstate litigation relating to the validity of Wills and Family Provision claims.
+Fiona previously practiced in New South Wales where she represented clients in interstate litigation relating to the validity of Wills and Family Provision claims.

 - Masters of Law (Wills and Estates), College of Law

 - Bachelor of Law, University of Wollongong

 My Areas of Expertise